Home › Block and Plugin Tutorials › Block Editor › Block.json Version 3: A Guide for Plugin and Theme Developers

 The theory behind this is that enqueue_block_assets loads first, so it has a chance to register its scripts.
 After that, enqueue_block_editor_assets is run, which registers its scripts/styles.

 When in an iframe, enqueue_block_editor_assets is not run.
 The only thing that should be called in an iframe is enqueue_block_assets.
-So a simple handle check will eliminate any redunancy, and set you up for iframes in the site editor and the block editor in the future when iframes apply to the post content block editor.
+So a simple handle check will eliminate any redundancy, and set you up for iframes in the site editor and the block editor in the future when iframes apply to the post content block editor.

 Conclusion